Increase Access to Farm to School and Early Childhood Programming

-- The Farm to School Grants program has engaged over 50,000 Vermont students since 2007.
-Forty-five Early Childhood programs have received grants in the last few years.
+- The Farm to School and Early Childhood Grants program has engaged over 50,000 Vermont students since 2007.
+Nearly 50 early childhood education programs have received grants in the last few years.

 - Every dollar spent on local food contributes an additional 60 cents to the local economy.

-- Advocate to increase funding for the Farm to School Program.
-To submit a written statement, please reach out to Emma Bauer, Farm to School policy intern, at firstname.lastname@example.org.
+- Advocate to increase funding for the Farm to School and Early Childhood Program.
+To submit a written statement, please reach out to Cynthia Greene, Farm to Early Childhood Network Coordinator, at firstname.lastname@example.org.